Gender and Age Bias in the Workforce

 Will the day ever come when everyone regardless of age or gender will be treated equally in business?

-When we will just be human beings hired to do a job without all the biases. . .
+When we will just be human beings hired to do a job without all the biases, when. . .

-- When gender and age are no longer factors in the process
+- Gender and age are no longer factors in the process

-- When everyone receives equal pay and equal opportunities
+- Everyone receives equal pay and equal opportunities

-- When women won’t be forced to be better than men in order to receive the same pay and opportunities
+- Women won’t be forced to be better more qualified and work harder in order to receive the same pay and opportunities

-- When age and experience will be valued rather than discounted or ignored completely
+- Age and experience will be valued rather than discounted or ignored completely

-- When people will be able to live highly productive lives well into their senior years rather than being put out to pasture as mindless, useless beings
+- People will be able to live highly productive lives well into their senior years rather than being put out to pasture as mindless, useless beings

 None of this will happen my lifetime, maybe not even in my daughter’s lifetime; but hopefully before my granddaughters enter the workforce.